Canon 550D vs Olympus E-M5 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 550D and Olympus OM-D E-M5 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.